 CANT BE HEAVEN

-However, Can't Be Heaven is a thoroughly insipid film.
-The sincerity of its childhood portrait is crippled by banal direction and colourless photography.
+Can't Be Heaven sets out to be a film about growing up in an Italian-American neighbourhood.
+As such, the filmmakers at least create a detailed and clearly personal vision of such a childhood.
+However, the results make for a thoroughly insipid film.
+The sincerity of the Coming of Age tale and childhood portrait is crippled by banal direction and colourless photography.
 Moreover, the story, while it clearly sets out to tell a very personal story, is never really about anything the film never develops anything that could be construed as a plot.
 The film ends on a fantastique supernatural note, one that draws upon an old-fashioned sentimentalism and comes ladled with treacle in director Richard Friedmans hands.

 The cast of semi-recognisable faces includes Matt McCoy; Rachel Ticotin as the mother; an unrecognisable Ralph Macchio, once The Karate Kid (1984), as the ghostly saxophonist; Michelle Trachtenberg, later to become a regular on tvs Buffy the Vampire Slayer (1997-2003) as the girl-next-door love interest; and Diane Ladd, who gives a performance of forced affectations as the cliche of an Italian matriarch.